 An ulcer is a breakdown of tissue on the inside of the stomach or small intestine.
 This causes a sore to form.
 An ulcer can form in the stomach.
 This is called a gastric ulcer.
 Or one can form in the first part of the small intestine.
 This is called a duodenal ulcer.
 In children, ulcers are often caused by an infection with bacteria, such as Helicobacter pylori.
 Or they may be caused by certain medicines, such as NSAIDs (nonsteroidal anti-inflammatory drugs).
 They may also be caused by an increase in stomach acid.

 Common symptoms of a gastric or duodenal ulcer include:

-Nausea or vomiting (blood may be present in vomit).
+Nausea or vomiting

-Ulcers in children are most often treated with medication.
-The most common medications are H2 blockers and proton pump inhibitors (PPIs).
-They help by blocking stomach acid production.
-It may take 8 to 12 weeks of medication to relieve your child’s symptoms and heal the ulcer.
+Ulcers in children are most often treated with medicine.
+The most common medicines are H-2 blockers and proton pump inhibitors (PPIs).
+They help by preventing acid from being made in the stomach.
+It may take 8 to 12 weeks of medicine to relieve your child’s symptoms and heal the ulcer.

 Severe abdominal pain